dentarg/auth0-blog/_posts/2018-02-22-using-python-flask-and-angular-to-build-modern-web-apps-part-2.markdown

 }' http://0.0.0.0:5000/exams
 ```

 Now, to get an access token to test the secured endpoint, you will need to copy a command from your Auth0 API.
-So, head back to the page that you left opened, then click on the *Test* tab, and copy the first `curl` command showed there.
+So, head back to the page that you left open, then click on the *Test* tab, and copy the first `curl` command showed there.
 The code snippet below shows how to use this command to fetch the access token and how to send it to your Flask application (replace the first command with the one you copied from your Auth0 API):

 ```bash
 # retrieve token from Auth0